ryancheley/ryancheley.com/content/pages/curriculum-vitae.md

 By harnessing my expertise and demonstrating strong leadership acumen, I significantly contribute to elevating operational efficiency, driving performance optimization, and maximizing the strategic leverage of cutting-edge technological advancements for the benefit of these esteemed organizations.

 * Directed daily operations of 7 employees working across 2 states, including 2 managers overseeing a total of 7 employees
-* Promoted 2 front-line staff members to manager positions, fostering professional growth within the team
+* Promoted 2 front-line staff members to management positions, fostering professional growth within the team
+* Implemented career ladders for team members to provide a path to Individual Contributor growth
+* Founded and lead the [Data Governance](https://en.wikipedia.org/wiki/Data_governance#Micro_level) Committee for Desert Oasis Healthcare
 * Implemented Agile Development Process to enhance efficiency and flexibility for Web Developers
 * Introduced Kanban Development methodology for Report Developers, optimizing workflow management
 * Implemented enterprise reporting solutions using SSRS and Tableau, enabling comprehensive and insightful reporting capabilities